b3nnb/azure_looker_cluster/README.md

 Unable to connect to Destination database
 ```

-2. Add an Azure load balancer with Terraform
+2. Use terraform to create the load balancer